jdrem/guitar-tabs/README.md

 The top fret in the chord.
 Optional, default is 0.
 For fret 0, the top line is thicker, for others it's the same size as all the other lines.

 ### Numbering
-Where the finger numberings are shown. *Embedded* displays them in the fingering dot, *BelowStaff* shows them under the turntable.
+Where the finger numberings are shown. *Embedded* displays them in the fingering dot, *BelowStaff* shows them under the tablature.
 Default is Embedded.

 ### ShowNotes
 Whether or not to show the note each string is sounding.
 Default is true.